pageboard/pagecut/README.md

 ===============================

-This html wysiwyg editor is designed to help handling of external resources in a document, by displaying a "block" that represent the resource with these informations:
+This html wysiwyg editor is designed to help handling of external resources in a document, by displaying a "block" that represents the resource with these informations:

 - type (link, image, video, embed)
 - favicon